infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 npx tsc
 ```

 Awesome!
-We have now a second package within our monorepo, and a UI component we can share across apps.
-Let's go ahead
+We have now a second package within our monorepo and a UI component we can share across apps.
+Onward!

 ## Step 8: Use the shared UI package in the mobile app